Christmas Fairy Garden

 Once the house was in, I created a little garden scene around it.

-I used a little garden arch, and added real greens to it with a little wire.
+I used a little garden arch and added some real greens to it with a little wire.
 Once the greens were on I added some little fairy lights, and then wound the rest of the light string around the plants.
+You could use faux greens instead of real, if you didn't want them to dry out.

 I used some little fairy stepping stones to create a path to the front door.
-And then I used a little axe and some twigs cut with garden clippers to create the perfect little fairy wood pile.
+You could also use buttons as stepping stones to make a cute path too.
+And then one of my great ideas was to create a fairy sized wood pile.
+I used a little axe and some twigs cut with garden clippers to make the perfect little fairy wood pile, to get them through a cold winter.

 Over on the other side of the house, I added in a little fence and some presents.